Azure-Samples/active-directory-python-webapp-graphapi/AppCreationScripts/AppCreationScripts.md

     cd AppCreationScripts
     ```
 6. Run the scripts.
 See below for the [four options](#four-ways-to-run-the-script) to do that.
-7. Open the Visual Studio solution, and in the solution's context menu, choose **Set Startup Projects**.
+7. Open the project and run it
-8. select **Start** for the projects

 You're done. this just works!